RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/configurator.md

 <br>

 #### Reset RetroDECK
-Resets the entirety of RetroDECK.
+Resets the entirety of RetroDECK.<br>
-> ⚠️ WARNING!
-BACK UP YOUR DATA BEFORE RUNNING THIS! ⚠️
+`⚠️ WARNING!
+BACK UP YOUR DATA BEFORE RUNNING THIS! ⚠️`

 <br>